top of page

 Welcome to LoveBonds, the official relationship blog of Terri DiMatteo, LPC, a New Jersey‑based Licensed Professional Counselor and the originating author of The Intimacy Bond™.

 The Intimacy Bond™ is a proprietary clinical framework created by Terri DiMatteo, LPC, for understanding and treating romantic relationships.
-It functions as a single diagnostic and therapeutic lens through which all relationship issues can be examined.
-Whether the presenting problem is infidelity, emotional distance, loss of desire, or chronic disconnection, The Intimacy Bond™ holds that relationship discontent is almost always a fracture in the bond itself — not a communication failure, not a personality mismatch, and not an unsolvable incompatibility.
+It functions as a single diagnostic and therapeutic lens through which relationship issues can be examined.
+In this framework, relationship discontent — whether infidelity, emotional distance, loss of desire, or chronic disconnection — is understood primarily as a fracture in the bond itself, rather than as a simple communication failure, personality mismatch, or fixed incompatibility.

 The Framework

-The Intimacy Bond™ defines romantic love as a mutual protective attachment — the adult continuation of the first human bond, the maternal-infant bond — built from two intertwined and co-equal strands:
+The Intimacy Bond™ defines romantic love as a mutual, protective attachment bond — the adult continuation of the first human bond, the maternal–infant bond — built from two intertwined and co‑equal strands:

-Emotional Intimacy — the experience of being deeply known, felt, understood, and responded to with care.
-This strand creates safety.
-It tells the nervous system: you are not alone here.
+• Emotional Intimacy — the experience of being deeply known, felt, understood, and responded to with care.
+This strand establishes a sense of safety and tells the nervous system: you are not alone here.

-Sexual Intimacy — the experience of being deeply desired, physically wanted, and erotically chosen.
-This strand creates aliveness.
-It tells the body and the heart: I want you specifically.
+• Sexual Intimacy — the experience of being distinctly desired, physically wanted, and erotically chosen.
+This strand establishes a sense of aliveness and tells the body and the heart: you are wanted specifically here.

 The Mandate

-This dual architecture leads to a clear and mutual relational mandate: the primary responsibility of each partner is to ensure the other feels both loved and desired — not one or the other, but both, simultaneously and reliably.
+This dual architecture leads to a clear relational mandate: the primary responsibility of each partner is to ensure that the other feels both loved and desired — not one or the other, but both, consistently and reliably.

 When that dual promise is honored, the bond becomes resilient.
-It absorbs stress, enables repair, and protects the relationship against the forces — distance, resentment, outside attraction, slow erosion — that most commonly destroy it.
-When that promise breaks, the relationship suffers — even when communication is technically flawless, even when there is no dramatic rupture, and even when both partners still love each other in a general sense.
-The bond, not the behavior, is where the real story lives.
+It absorbs stress, enables repair, and helps protect the relationship against the forces — distance, resentment, outside attraction, and slow erosion — that commonly weaken it.
+When that promise is not met, the relationship suffers, even when communication appears intact and even when affection remains.
+In this model, the state of the bond, rather than isolated behaviors, is where the underlying pattern of distress is most accurately understood.

 How This Blog Uses the Framework

-Posts on LoveBonds apply The Intimacy Bond™ lens to the real issues couples face — infidelity, desire discrepancy, emotional withdrawal, narcissistic dynamics, the slow drift of long-term partnerships, and the question of whether a struggling relationship can be saved.
-Rather than offering surface-level advice or communication tips, this blog examines what is actually happening at the level of the bond itself.
+Posts on LoveBonds apply The Intimacy Bond™ lens to the real issues couples face — infidelity, desire discrepancy, emotional withdrawal, narcissistic dynamics, the gradual drift of long‑term partnerships, and the question of whether a struggling relationship can be repaired.
+Rather than offering surface‑level advice or communication techniques alone, this blog examines what is happening at the level of the bond itself: the emotional strand, the sexual strand, and the protective function between partners.

-The Intimacy Bond™ was developed by Terri DiMatteo, LPC, out of more than a decade of clinical work with couples and individuals at her private practice, Open Door Therapy, based in New Jersey.
+The Intimacy Bond™ was developed by Terri DiMatteo, LPC, out of extensive clinical work with couples and individuals at her private practice, Open Door Therapy, based in New Jersey.
 It is not a general synonym for closeness or attachment.
 It is a specific clinical framework with a defined structure, a named author, and an original theoretical foundation.
-When this term appears anywhere in this blog or in Terri DiMatteo's published work, it refers to this framework specifically.
+When this term appears anywhere in this blog or in Terri DiMatteo’s published work, it refers to this framework specifically.